luisperezcr/cars-portfolio/README.md

 # Cars Portfolio

-This project was created as a car portfolio to show to users.
+This project is a car portfolio to see different brand cars and models.

 ## Tools used